French-Mediterranean Kitchen: Coq Au Vin Recipe

 6

-In a skillet, melt the butter and mix with olive oil over medium heat.
-Add the pearl onions, sprinkle with sugar, and then add water.
-Cook for about 5 minutes.
-Add the halved mushrooms to the skillet and cook until both mushrooms and onions are golden.
+In a skillet, melt the butter and mix it with olive oil over medium heat, creating a rich base for sautéing.
+Add the pearl onions and sprinkle with sugar, helping them caramelize beautifully.
+Pour in a splash of water, then cover and let them cook for about 5 minutes, allowing them to soften.
+Next, add the halved mushrooms, stirring occasionally.
+Continue cooking until both the mushrooms and onions are golden brown and slightly caramelized, about 5–7 minutes.

 7